stormasm/influx-equity/README.md

 ```
 influx query '-o=ag' @ex00.txt

-And if you set up your environment this way....
+And if you set up your environment see further down in this file...

 env | grep INFLUX
-export INFLUX_ORG=ag

 cd query
 Either syntax works for files